 Then they will send you a fake Zelle payment notification, making you believe that they’ve paid for the item.
 You may also receive a fake email from your bank, falsely claiming that they have already paid with Zelle, making you believe you need to send them the item.
 Of course, they haven’t sent you a cent!

 In other instances, they complain that there were issues with their payment and ask you to give them a refund.
 If you fall for the lie and send them the money, you’ll never get it back!

 Zelle Scams Targeting Bank Customers (Bank of America/Wells Fargo/Citibank…)

-Step #1 — A fake text message from a bank
+Step #1 — A fake text message or email from a bank

 Scammers impersonate banks such as the Bank of America or Wells Fargo and send you a fake “security alert” that says you’ve approved a Zelle payment.
 You’re instructed to reply to the message or phone the provided number if you don’t recognize the payment — which you obviously won’t because it’s fake!
 Sometimes the scammers will call you directly, too.

 Step #2 — A phone call with a fake bank employee